• Skip to main content

 You can also use this for combination locks.
 Spray the lubricant in any openings so that it gets into the lock mechanism.

 In winter seasons, spray it once or twice a week to ensure that your door lock is always in good working condition.
-Yes, It works like magic!
+Yes, it works like magic!

 2. Use a similar lubricant “the graphite spray”